Georgia Property Tax – What to Know

 Why Georgia Is Different

-That's right – as a state, Georgia doesn't charge a property tax.
+That's right – as a state, Georgia doesn't charge a real estate tax.
 What you pay goes directly to your county and local governments.
 That's part of why Georgia is second to last in taxation and per-person spending across the entire Southeast.

 Can't Afford It?